 - Change up the foods.
 White foods (like rice, grains, dairy, bananas) bind a baby up.
 But, certain fruits and veggies like broccoli, plums, prunes, prune juice or fresh aloe juice can help get pooping back on a regular schedule.

 Note: Never give honey or corn syrup as a laxative, before the first birthday.

 When is Baby Constipation a Sign of Something Serious?

 After the first couple of weeks, babies usually settle into a pretty good pooping routine.
 For bottle-fed babies, that schedule is 1-2 times a day.
 Breast-fed babies may actually skip a day or so in between bowel movements.
-In fact, by 1 month of age, they sometimes go a week or two without having a stool!
+In fact, by 1 month of age, they sometimes go a week (or, even two) without having a stool!

-The doctor may want to do an evaluation for three rare disease that can masquerade as constipation:
+If constipation is persistent or your baby is acting weak or ill, the doctor may want to check for three rare diseases that can masquerade as constipation:

-Hirschsprung’s disease: This rare problem occurs when the nerves in the rectum don’t develop properly.
-The baby’s rectal muscles tightly clench–unable to relax–which blocks the poop from passing and causes an intestinal obstruction.
+- Hirschsprung’s disease: This birth defect occurs when the nerves in the rectum don’t develop properly.
+The baby’s rectal muscles tightly clench–unable to relax–which blocks the poop from passing and causes intestinal obstruction.
 Fortunately, this problem can be corrected with surgery.

-Infantile botulism: A rare disease in babies under one year of age characterized by the sudden onset of weakness and paralysis.
+- Infantile botulism: A rare disease characterized by the several days of progressive weakness (staring with the face and neck and potentially leading to total paralysis).
 It’s caused by botulism spores hiding in liquidy sweets, such as honey or corn syrup.
-For this reason, these should never be given to babies under one year of age.
+These are safe for older children, but should never be given to babies under one year of age.